gitpython-developers/GitPython/README.md

 ### RUNNING TESTS

 *Important*: Right after cloning this repository, please be sure to have executed the `./init-tests-after-clone.sh` script in the repository root.
 Otherwise you will encounter test failures.

+On *Windows*, make sure you have `git-daemon` in your PATH.
+For MINGW-git, the `git-daemon.exe` exists in `Git\mingw64\libexec\git-core\`; CYGWIN has no daemon, but should get along fine with MINGW's.

-The easiest way to run test is by using [tox](https://pypi.python.org/pypi/tox) a wrapper around virtualenv.
+The easiest way to run tests is by using [tox](https://pypi.python.org/pypi/tox) a wrapper around virtualenv.
 It will take care of setting up environnements with the proper dependencies installed and execute test commands.
 To install it simply:

     pip install tox